-Bon-Ton bankruptcy auction pushed back until April 10; stores could close if buyer not found
+Bon-Ton bankruptcy auction pushed back until April 16; stores could close if buyer not found

-MILWAUKEE — The bankruptcy auction for Bon-Ton, the parent company of Boston Store, Younkers and Elder-Beerman was pushed back one day.
+MILWAUKEE — The bankruptcy auction for Bon-Ton, the parent company of Boston Store, Younkers and Elder-Beerman was pushed back to April 16.

-It was originally scheduled for Monday, April 9, but it will now happen on Tuesday morning, April 10.
+It was originally scheduled for Monday, April 9, but it will now happen on April 16.

 On Friday, April 6, the company notified state officials 12 stores in Wisconsin could close, along with the corporate office in downtown Milwaukee.